MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Rerun msdeploy with the tag SQL, SQLCE, or MYSQL.
+Re-run Microsoft Deploy with the SQL, SQLCE, or MYSQL tag.

 <a id="ERROR_INVALID_PATH"></a>